-A collection of emails pertaining to the acquisition of a parcel does not constitute a diary.
+The cutting and pasting of various emails into the diary are not sufficient.
 Information taken directly from email correspondence often contributes to a good diary, but care should be taken to exclude extraneous information.

 If during the LAC Certification Review, it becomes necessary for a Diary to be corrected, amended, or for additional information to be added this must be accomplished through a Supplemental Diary.
 The original Diary shall NOT be altered to correct erroneous or add missing information.